TMWtechLAB/Key-n-Stroke-DE/DEVELOP.md

 The main function is found in Program.cs.

-It initializes the classes decribed below.
+It initializes the classes decribed below.fsdjflksjdf
  * new KeyboardHook()
  * new KeystrokeParser()
  * new SettingsStore()